 Success coaches assist students in meeting their goals.
 To do this, coaches provide students with questions, observations, feedback, encouragement, support, and accountability.
 Unlike a therapist’s exploration of origins of emotional or psychological trauma that can be long-term and intensive, a coach explores behaviors, values, motivators, and some emotions.
 Coaching is primarily focused on the present and future, with a concentration on time-limited, action-oriented results.

-Success coaches will be available via Zoom to help you navigate academic and personal challenges related to the shift into online courses and keep you on track for success this semester.
-If you are already a member of the coaching program, your success coach will reach out to you directly for appointment reschedules.
-If you would like to opt in to the coaching program at this time, make an appointment with a coach via Calendly.
-After booking your appointment, the coach you've scheduled with will send the information you need to sign in to the meeting to your Tulane email.
+Success coaches are available to meet in person, via phone call, or Zoom to help you navigate academic and personal challenges and keep you on track for success this semester.
+If you would like to opt in to the coaching program at this time, make an appointment with a coach via Calendly (below).

 Policies & Procedures

 Students can engage with Success Coaching at any point during their academic career at Tulane.
 To make an appointment, students should either book an appointment on Calendly or contact the Success Coaching team via email (email@example.com).
 After initiating the Success Coaching process students will:

 - Actively participate in one semester or one full academic year of coaching appointments

 - Meet 1:1 with your coach on a regular

 - Be challenged and supported as you navigate life at Tulane

 Academic Success Coaches assist students using frameworks like Growth vs. Fixed Mindset, the Transtheoretical Model of Change, Positive Psychology, and Motivational Interviewing.
 Drawing from these frameworks and theories, coaches work with students in reaching their unique academic, career, and personal goals.

 - Help facilitate a successful transition to Tulane